What Is Psychodynamic Therapy, And How Might It Benefit Me?

 • Erik Erikson

-Psychodynamic theory can differ from other psychological schools of thought because it focuses profoundly on what is not seen by the client.
-In other forms of therapy, such as CBT, the client is often already aware of their thought processes, and the therapist helps them develop a further awareness of their behaviors through these thoughts.
+Psychodynamic theory can differ from other psychological schools of thought because it focuses profoundly on the client’s unconscious.
+In other forms of therapy, such as cognitive behavioral therapy (CBT), the client is often already aware of their thought processes, and the therapist helps them develop a further awareness of the way these thoughts influence their behaviors.

 Psychodynamic therapy involves four theories, including the following: